ICMOL/PineBioML/README.md

 ![image](./images/workflow/auto_selection_workflow.png)

 # Installation
-0. ### Requirement
+## System Requirement
-    1. Windows10 or 11
-    2. Python >= 3.9
+   1. Python 3.9+
-    3. dependency in requirements.txt
+   2. Dependencies listed in requirements.txt are required.

 1. ### Python Installation
     If you already have python >= 3.9 installed in your PC, then skip to next step *Powershell and Python*.